Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>

 <p text-align-last="start">
 A good understanding on the differences in statistics among the players who won and the ones who did not throughout the years (2011-2021) can be obtained using boxplots: independent variables vs. years, using the dependent variable: 'Win'  for colour encoding as seen on Figure 13.
 It can be seen that the players who won performed much better in all the categories/statistics, in particular the follow ones:  'Scoring Average_AVG', 'Driving Distance_AVG', '  Club Head Speed_AVG.', 'SG: Off-the-Tee_TOTAL SG:OTT', ' SG: Approach the Green_TOTAL SG:APP', and 'SG: Tee-to-Green_AVERAGE'.
-Also note that the difference in 'SG: Putting_AVERAGE' is not significant  between players regardless if they won or did not, indicating that putting is not the most important factor to win or lose a tournament in the PGA tour as it will also be seen when the permutation_importance function is applied.
-Another important observation is that the only two category/statistics that have greatly improved through the years are: 'Driving Distance_AVG', and '  Club Head Speed_AVG.', consequently impacting 'Scoring Average_AVG'.
-The major reasons behind it are : golf players are more athletic than ever, and equipment technology has dramatically improved through the years, specially the last years.
+Also note that the difference in 'SG: Putting_AVERAGE' is not significant  between players regardless if they won or did not, indicating that putting is not the most important factor to win or lose a tournament in the PGA tour.
+This observation will be confirmed when the permutation_importance function is applied later in the analysis.
+Another important observation is that the only two category/statistics have greatly improved through the years: 'Driving Distance_AVG', and '  Club Head Speed_AVG.'.
+The major reasons behind it are : golf players are more athletic than ever, and equipment technology has dramatically improved through the years, specially the last 10 years.
 </p>

 </br>